 About six months into the project, we learned that all Creative files were saved as one Gig or higher – to support the possibility that any file may be turned into huge 3-story wall hangs.
 This was a crazy concept and was unique to this customer at the time.
 Yet this customer had no idea that this was special.
 Additionally, every test file prior was much smaller until we tried to push this to production.
 Everything choked on the amount of 1GB files running through the translation platform – including the network.
 So, this was the moment – assign blame or solve.
 In the end, it made no sense to save every file in that manner, and luckily, the customer agreed to reduce their file sizes.
 Still, we were all panicked – vendor, partner, and customer.

-The main challenge with the Implementation Gap is that it’s often challenging to vet during Pre-Sales conversations.
+The main challenge with the Requirements Gap is that it’s often challenging to vet during Pre-Sales conversations.
 We would never have thought to ask: Do you save your files as everyone else does?
 It’s not even a question that we thought was a question.
 Strangely enough, we did ask that question but received only file format options – not sizing variability.
 And the files we did receive were significantly smaller.
 Conversely, the customer had no idea what they were doing was unique and potentially problematic to the implementation.